 Before you hit the shops, sit down and work out how much you can afford to spend on Christmas as a whole.
 This is necessary for preventing over-spending, so don’t skip this step.

 If you need some help along the way, there are lots of great budgeting apps available.
-In fact, we tried and tested some of them – see our verdict on them here.
+We have reviewed some of them here if you want to get the low down.

 Some commonly forgotten but necessary costs include:

 Postage - If you’re sending season’s greetings to family and friends far and wide, don’t forget to budget for the postage costs for getting them there in time.